unspokenrules/terraform-drifter-gcp/usage.md

 - You need to validate that your infrastructure hasn’t drifted from its declared state
 - You’re building pipelines that gate deployments on infrastructure consistency

-### 📦 What It Deploys
-- VPC network
-- Subnets
-- Cloud Router
-- Cloud NAT configuration

-More components can be added modularly.

 ### ⚡️ Why This Is Better Than Defaults
 - Built-in drift detection focus
 - Terraform native—works with CI/CD and remote backends